Paraentelodon: Description and relationship

 One of the largest entelodonts, it had much more massive teeth than those of Entelodon.
-The close relative of P. intermedium is probably "Elodon transsilvanicus" (Kretzoi, 1941) from Oligocene of Romania because of the similarities of knolls on their molars.
+The alleged indeterminate Paraentelodon species may be "Elodon transsilvanicus" (Kretzoi, 1941) from the Oligocene of Romania or a close relative, based on similar knolls on their molars.
 In spite of this, Paraentelodon had more common features with Asian and North American entelodonts.
-It was similar in size and form to the giant entelodont, Daeodon, of early Miocene of North America.
-The structure of their hands is visibly similar, but Paraentelodon has larger premolars, less reduction of posterior group of third knoll, a smaller collar of cheek teeth, etc. Some researchers suggest that it was either ancestral to, or shared an ancestor with Daeodon during a late Oligocene Beringian immigration.
-As with other entelodonts, it was an omnivore that had large teeth that enabled it to crush bone and dig for tubers like its North American relatives.
+It was similar in size and form to the giant entelodont Daeodon from the early Miocene of North America.
+The structure of their teeth is visibly similar, but Paraentelodon has larger premolars, less reduction of a posterior group of third knolls, a smaller collar of cheek teeth, and other differing features.
+Some researchers suggest that it was either ancestral to, or shared an ancestor with Daeodon during a late Oligocene Beringian immigration.
+As with other entelodonts, it was an omnivore with large teeth that enabled it to crush bone and dig for tubers like its North American relatives.

 Paleoenvironment

-In the late Oligocene horizon of Balochistan, Paraentelodon sp. was found in the same crust as the giant rhinocerotoid Paraceratherium bugtiense and the anthracothere Anthracotherium bugtiense.
+In late Oligocene deposits of Balochistan, Paraentelodon sp. was found in the same crust as the giant rhinocerotoid Paraceratherium bugtiense and the anthracothere Anthracotherium bugtiense.
 The fauna of this locality also includes the bovid−like ruminant Palaeohypsodontus zinensis.
-All these animals attests to life of an open forested territory.
+The presence of these animals indicate an open forested habitat.

 The jaws of Paraentelodon were found in the early Miocene Jiaozigou locality of China where a tusk of a Gomphotherium-like proboscidean was also present.